aishwarya-singh25/aishwarya-singh25/README.md

-### Hi there 👋, I am Aishwarya
+### Hi There!

-I recently graduated with a Masters in Data Science from the University of Washington (Seattle), backed by 5 years in Data Science across startups in retail, ecommerce, supply chain and cybersecurity.
-I am actively looking for roles in Data Analytics and Data Science Industry.

-- 🔭 I’m currently working on .... <br>
-   Expanding my skillset on NLP and LLM concepts.
-Ongoing projects include using LLM to implement a data visualization dashboard.
-- 🤔 I’m looking for help with .... <br>
-  Referrals and lead for jobs in Analytics, Data Science and ML space
+I am a Software Developer, working on the GenAI Search Team at American Express.
+We're using GenAI techniques to enhance the search results for customers, thus boosting the CTR, improving containment rate, and reducing chat escalations.

+Previously, I worked as a Data Scientist across startups in retail, e-commerce, supply chain, and cybersecurity, and served as an AI/ML mentor at Springboard and Analytics Vidhya.

+- 🎓 Masters in Data Science from University of Washington
+- 👩🏻‍💻 Staying up to date with advancements in LLMs and Generative AI
-- 💬 Ask me about .... <br>
-   Data Analytics and Machine Learning concepts, resources to study and personal projects
+- 💬 Ask me about LLMs, GenAI, Data Analytics and ML concepts/resources to study
-- ⚡ Fun fact .... <br>
-  I am working as a part-time mentor for data analytics and machine learning courses.

 ## 🌐 Reach me at :
 [![Gmail Badge](https://img.shields.io/badge/-Gmail-d14836?style=flat-square&logo=Gmail&logoColor=white&link=mail@aishwaryasingh257@gmail.com)](mailto:aishwaryasingh257@gmail.com)